JeffJetton/retrofeed/instructions.md

 python retrofeed.py
 ```

->If you're trying out the program on a Mac, you'll probably need to use `python3` instead of `python`.
+>If you're trying out the program on a Mac, you'll probably need to use `python3` instead of `python` (assuming you haven't aliased it already).